UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- UCLA's games this season have gone over 57 points six of nine times.

-- UCLA has combined with its opponents to score more than 57.5 points in six of nine games this season.
+- Colorado and its opponents have combined to score more than 57 points in two games this season.

-- Colorado's games have gone over 57.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 51.3, is 6.2 points fewer than Saturday's over/under.

-- This contest's total is 3.6 points more than the 53.9 these two squads combine to allow per game this season.
+- This contest's over/under is 3.1 points above the 53.9 these two squads combine to allow per game this season.

 UCLA Stats and Trends